High-security printing for passport: The 2023 expert's guide

-- Microprinting and nano text, along with multiplex printing, make replication still more challenging.
+Microprinting, nano text, and multiplex printing make replication still more challenging.

 All visa pages are printed on security paper that has no optical brightener.

-- Special security printing inks used are IR reflective or absorbent – but look identical in white light.
+Special security printing inks are IR reflective or absorbent – but look identical in white light.

-- Thales also uses randomly distributed, visible, and invisible fibers, plus candy-striped fibers, all of which can react to long-wave (365nm) UV light.
-Furthermore, specific threads have a multi-UV reaction, which will fluoresce in two different colors, helping to authenticate the legitimacy of the substrate.
+Thales also uses randomly distributed, visible, and invisible fibers, plus candy-striped fibers, which can react to long-wave (365nm) UV light.
+Furthermore, specific threads have a multi-UV reaction that will fluoresce in two colors, helping authenticate the substrate's legitimacy.

-- Fibers are inserted during the paper manufacturing process and appear randomly across the paper.
+Fibers are inserted during the paper manufacturing process and appear randomly across the paper.
 Counterfeiters often simulate such visible and invisible threads using printing techniques, but they tend to drop the random patterns in doing so.
-Consequently, similar patterns on more than one page of a passport are a sure sign that something suspicious is going on.
+Consequently, similar patterns on more than one passport page indicate that something suspicious is happening.

 Fibers can also have a multi-color UV reaction.

 Watermark: an essential element of robust passport design

-Commonly used in banks and stamps, the watermark is probably the most widely recognized secure printing feature.
+The watermark is probably the most widely recognized secure printing feature in banks and stamps.
 And it remains a crucial element of robust passport design.

-The watermarks are a Level 1 feature -visible to the naked eye - incorporated during the papermaking process using a mold specific to the customer's design.
-When viewed by transmitted light, it appears as various shades of light and dark, caused by density variations in the paper.
+The watermarks are a Level 1 feature -visible to the naked eye - incorporated using a mold specific to the customer's design during the papermaking process.
+It appears as various shades of light and dark when viewed by transmitted light caused by density variations in the paper.

-For visa pages, Thales employs a multi-toned cylinder mold watermark registered to the design.
+Thales employs a multi-toned cylinder mold watermark registered to the design for visa pages.
 To ensure optimum visibility, it is usually positioned in a reveal area.
-Also deployed is an electrotype or bright watermark that is identical on every visa page.
+Also deployed is an electrotype or bright watermark identical on every visa page.

 This can be used to provide additional information, such as page numbering.